 What is trauma?

-In this post, we are going to walk through the different types of traumas that we may experience, in chiropractic we group them into three categories are Physical trauma, Emotional trauma, and toxic trauma.
-There are a few reasons I want to talk about these three types of trauma.
-The main one is because when an individual fails to overcome trauma, the body stores that experience and the individual falls in need of chiropractic care.
-This post is meant to help us define traumas so we can overcome them and or avoid them in our lives.
+In this post, we are going to walk through the different types of traumas that we may experience, in chiropractic we group them into three categories: Physical trauma, Emotional trauma, and Toxic trauma.
+The main reason I want to talk about these three types of trauma is because when an individual fails to overcome trauma, the body stores that experience and the individual falls in need of chiropractic care.

 Physical trauma

-The first category of trauma I want to talk about is physical trauma.
 Physical trauma can be something major like a car accident or a slip on ice, or it can be something minor like a repetitive use injury or poor posture.
 Major accidents that result in trauma are referred to as macro-traumas, and seemingly minor incidents are referred to as micro-traumas.
 The body has to adapt to all the physically traumatic events it experiences no matter how large or small they may seem.
 It is easy to recognize the source of an injury when you experience something severe like falling off a roof.
-However, many people visit the office and they say “I have no idea what happened, I just woke up and it hurt.”
+However, many people visit the office and they say "I have no idea what happened, I just woke up and it hurt."
 There is always a reason it hurts, pain is just a signal that something is wrong.
-With these cases, we do a little digging and often find a series of traumas that led to the state in which the body had to send out the pain signal.
-Most of the time there is a combination of micro, and macro traumas that have led up to the issue.
-We can usually find something that the body has been trying to overcome and adapt to, as well as micro-traumas in the individual’s life that are easily changed and avoided.

 Emotional trauma